jtuoa/Autonomous-Food-Delivery-Robot_ROS/README.md

 (VIDEO: docking)

 ### Dynamic path planning
 Dynamic path planning describes the robot's ability to perceive the environment, react rapidly to unforeseen obstacles, and re-plan dynamically in order to complete a task.
-Two local methods (unlike global methods which have high computational complexity) with available ROS packages are studied and compared to determine the appropriate method to implement.
+The former is usually referred to as local path planning while the latter is often referred to as global path planning.
+The navfn/SBPL global planners and DWA local planner are studied and compared to determine the appropriate method to implement.

-#### Method 1: DWA_Local_Planner
+#### Method 1: NAVFN_Global_Planner and DWA_Local_Planner
+The navfn global path planner trajectory is computed based on the Dijkstra algorithm, with more explanation [here](http://wiki.ros.org/navfn).

 Using a map, the kinematics trajectory with the Dynamic Window Approach (DWA) is created by periodically performing a forward simulation from the robot's current state to predict what would happen if the sampled velocity were applied for a short time.
 Since the robot only considers the velocities that can be reached within the next short time frame, these velocities from the dynamic window.
 Hence the name DWA_Local_Planner.
 Furthermore, multiple trajectories are created.
 Each trajectory is evaluated based on an objective function:

 objective = path_distance_bias * (distance to path from the endpoint of the trajectory in meters) + goal_distance_bias * (distance to local goal from the endpoint of the trajectory in meters) + occdist_scale * (maximum obstacle cost along the trajectory in obstacle cost)